jeju5/management/cs/aws/aws_developer.md

 * Lambda scales automatically (do nothing)

+* Lambda & InvocationType
+  * Invocation Type is something that triggers Lambda function and there are 3types
+    * RequestResponse(default): sync invocation. rseponse is response data.
+    * Event: async invocation. make use of DLQ(if configured). response only has response code.
+    * DryRun: no actual run, just validate user/role permission on this invocation.

 * API Gateway
   * API = application programming interface = set of features that utilize an application.